zlosynth/achordion/DEVELOPMENT.md

 And more under `hack/` and in the `Makefile`.

+## Gerbers, BOM and CPL

+I extensivelly use https://github.com/Bouni/kicad-jlcpcb-tools to deal with the matters listed in the title, and to prepare project for manufacture.

 ## Bandlimiting algorithm

 Bandlimiting is available with two different filtering algorithms - fast fourier